momonoski55555/momo_CoopMod/README.md

 initially the project was made by hand. then i used ai when it became confusing to fix issues (thats why the code looks like ai code i had a lot of issues). i used ai to make the pipe code.

 # The future
-i want to stop using dropbox for other reasons mainly token's, not having enough control over everything and logic
+i want to stop using dropbox for other reasons mainly token's, not having enough control over everything and logic.

--rewrite the pipe code
+rewrite the pipe code ❌

--full rewrite
+full rewrite ❌

--file restructure
+file restructure ❌

--logging
+logging ❌

--automatic battle/results transfers
+automatic battle/results transfers ❌

--campaign conig/admin gui
+campaign conig/admin gui ❌

--chat
+chat ❌

--player diplomacy
+player diplomacy ❌

--player analytics
+player analytics ❌